vicentinileonardo/daytrip/README.md

 + bounding box (range): talk to range_api_adapter
   - input: origin_coordinates, entire set of destinations
   - response: filtered set of destinations

+  - TO BE CITED IN THE REPORT: Both "/reachable_destinations" and "/destinations/reachable" can be considered RESTful resource names.
+However, "/destinations/reachable" is more RESTful compliant as it follows the RESTful principle of using hierarchical URIs to represent relationships between resources.

+  In REST, resources can be organized into a hierarchy based on their relationships with other resources.
+By using a hierarchical URI like "/destinations/reachable", it becomes clear that the reachable destinations resource is a subset of the destinations resource, and it helps to maintain a consistent and logical structure for the API.

+  On the other hand, "/reachable_destinations" does not indicate any relationship between the reachable destinations resource and the destinations resource, which could make the API less intuitive to use and harder to understand.

+  So, "/destinations/reachable" is the more RESTful compliant option.

 + rating destinations: talk to forecast_api_adapter, crowd_api_adapter
   - response: for each destination, a rating